FellowTraveler/Pocket-Flow-Framework/README.md

 ## Overview

-The Pocket Flow Framework is one of the foundational abstractions behind **[PocketFlow](https://pocketflow.ai/)**, a platform designed to empower users to build custom AI workflows using natural language prompts.
+The Pocketflow Framework is one of the foundational abstractions behind **[Pocketflow](https://pocketflow.ai/)**, a platform designed to empower users to build custom AI workflows using natural language prompts.

 We began building this original framework internally in November.
 Recognizing its potential, we open-sourced the Python version in December and the TypeScript version in February to share our approach with the broader community.

-## Why Pocket Flow Framework?
+## Why Pocketflow Framework?

 At the heart of complex AI systems and enterprise automation lies the need for structured, manageable workflows.
-The Pocket Flow Framework implements what we see as the core abstraction for most LLM applications: A **Nested Directed Graph**.
+The Pocketflow Framework implements what we see as the core abstraction for most LLM applications: A **Nested Directed Graph**.

 <p align="center">
   <img src="./assets/abstraction.png" width="700"/>